-Responsibility Vice-President (Finance and Administration) Provost and Vice-President (Academic) The Purpose of the Proposal is (please be specific) To propose the University of Alberta 2020-21 Budget, for approval by the Board of Governors.
-Executive Summary (outline the specific item - and remember your audience) On February 27, 2020, the same day that the Board Finance and Property Committee (BFPC) recommended the University of Alberta 2020-21 Budget for approval by the Board of Governors, the Government of Alberta tabled its 2020 budget.
+Responsibility Vice-President (Finance and Administration) Provost and Vice-President (Academic) The Purpose of the Proposal is (please be specific) To propose an updated University of Alberta 2020-21 Budget, for recommendation to the Board of Governors.
+Executive Summary (outline the specific item - and remember your audience) On February 27, 2020, the same day that BFPC recommended the University of Alberta 2020-21 Budget for approval by the Board of Governors, the Government of Alberta tabled its 2020 budget.
 This budget focused again on expenditure reduction with an overall cut to the Campus Alberta Grant of 4.4%.
 The cut was applied differentially, with the University of Alberta shouldering a 10.7% cut (\$65.9M), which was significantly larger than the 5% reduction built into our assumptions.
 Therefore, the budget had to be adjusted, and a new version is presented to you today.
 This is a challenging time for the University of Alberta as we respond to a much lower level of government support, while we continue to live in a time of unprecedented change and uncertainty.
 The COVID-19 pandemic and its impact on the Alberta and global economy has the potential to change our planning parameters and assumptions for future years significantly over the coming weeks and months.
 The budget for 2020-21 has been developed with reasonable assumptions and, if approved, we will move forward both on a note of caution and prudence and with a commitment to continued innovation and quality.
-Supplementary Notes and context On March 25, 2020, the Board Finance and Property Committee will consider this new version of the University of Alberta 2020-2021 budget and the rescission of the previous budget, recommended by BFPC on February 27, 2020.